kolide/fleet/docs/infrastructure/installing-fleet.md

 sudo apt-get update
 ```

-Install Kolide:
+Install Fleet:

 ```
 sudo apt-get install kolide
 /usr/bin/kolide --help
 ```

-For more information on using Kolide, refer to the [Configuring The Kolide Binary](./configuring-the-kolide-binary.md) documentation.
+For more information on using Fleet, refer to the [Configuring The Kolide Binary](./configuring-the-kolide-binary.md) documentation.

 #### Yum Packages (CentOS, RHEL, Amazon Linux)